WalletScrutiny/WalletScrutinyCom/_iphone/ccx.wallet.md

 ---

-Same as the [Google Play Version](/android/com.ccwalletapp), this is an open source, Bitcoin, self-custodial wallet but [as with all iPhone apps](/apple), it is **not verifiable**.
+Same as the {% include walletLink.html wallet='android/com.ccwalletapp' %} on Play Store, this is an open source, Bitcoin, self-custodial wallet but [as with all iPhone apps](/apple), it is **not verifiable**.